krinsdeath/Cooldowns/README.md

 =========
 Info
 ----
-Cooldowns v0.5.0 - Configurable command cooldowns and warmups
+*Cooldowns v0.5.0* - Configurable command cooldowns and warmups

-*   by krinsdeath
+*   by **krinsdeath**

->   This code is licensed under the ~don't be a douche~ code.
+>   This code is licensed under the *don't be a douche* code.
 >   You may use this code in any way you see fit, except for
 >   monetary gain or business use.
+If you intend to use or modify
-Please mention me at the
+>   this work, please mention me in the source.
+This software is

->   very least if you steal my code and leave me penniless.
+>   presented as-is, and I give no guarantee as to the stability
+>   or safety of operating it.
+The source code is freely available.

 Cooldowns 0.5.0 is a complete rework of the original project.
 It's easier to configure, more powerful, and in every way, better.

 Features
 --------